Transcript (PDF - 431 KB)

 “We can’t work in isolation - we have so many partners, both our formal partners, our community-based partners that we have to bring to the table to help address many of the issues that our families are impacted by.”

 — Robert Matthews, deputy director of community partnerships, D.C.
-Child and Family Services Agency (CSFA)
+Child and Family Services Agency (CFSA)

 By effectively partnering with organizations that support families, child welfare agencies can empower a system of services that improve prevention outcomes.
 But effective community collaboration requires that the type and level of services are available to meet the specific needs of the families within the community.

-'Reorganizing Community Collaboratives' details how Washington D.C.’s CSFA reorganized the contracts and the services for the Healthy Families Thriving Communities Collaborative Network, which serves the city’s diverse wards.
+'Reorganizing Community Collaboratives' details how Washington D.C.’s CFSA reorganized the contracts and the services for the Healthy Families Thriving Communities Collaborative Network, which serves the city’s diverse wards.

 Highlights from the discussion include the following: